Originally Posted: Oct 7, 2014

-Some of the best colleges and universities in the country are HBCUs.
-Schools such as Hampton University, Howard University, Morehouse College, and Spelman College all have a long and illustrious history of offering African American students a world-class education.
+Some of the best academic colleges and universities in the country are HBCUs.
+Schools such as Hampton University, Howard University, Morehouse College, and Spelman College have a long and illustrious history of offering African American students a world-class education.
+Today, that education extends beyond the Black community to people of all cultures, bringing Black history and values to a wide range of students.

 2. Caring professors and faculty

-The aforementioned top-notch education you’ll find at an HBCU is delivered by a host of accomplished and caring professors and faculty.
-Case in point: Dr. Fred A. Bonner II, a prominent scholar whose research focuses on African American males, recently left Rutgers University to accept a position at Prairie View A&M, where he’ll continue his work on initiatives such as the HBCU Deans Think-Tank and the Black Male Summit.
+The top-notch education you’ll find at an HBCU is delivered by a host of accomplished and caring professors and faculty.
+Case in point: Dr. Fred A. Bonner II, a prominent scholar whose research focuses on African American males, formerly worked at Rutgers University and left to accept a position at Prairie View A&M, where he continued his work on initiatives such as the HBCU Deans Think-Tank and the Black Male Summit.
+HBCUs hire faculty who match the values of the schools they work at—values built upon the important history of the colleges.

-3. Classes and extracurricular activities tailored to African Americans
+3. Classes and extracurricular activities tailored to Black culture

-Many HBCUs offer classes and extracurricular activities that can be harder to come by at other schools.
-Students often find that the courses offered at an HBCU give them a one-of-a-kind opportunity to explore African American history and experiences.
+Many HBCUs offer classes and extracurricular activities that can be harder to come by at other Predominantly White Institutions (PWIs).
+Students often find that the courses offered at an HBCU give them a one-of-a-kind opportunity to explore Black culture, African American history, and the Black experience in the past and present.
+These opportunities help Black students feel seen and valued while also providing non-Black students a better understanding of Black history to help everyone work toward a better world that promotes diversity, equity, and inclusion.

 4. A supportive atmosphere

-At an HBCU, you’ll find people who come from similar backgrounds and circumstances and who have had similar cultural experiences.
-There’s an atmosphere of community and collaboration among the student body, and the professors and faculty will be there to help nurture and guide you throughout your college education.
+At an HBCU, you’ll find people who come from similar backgrounds and circumstances and who have had similar cultural experiences, but you'll also find people with very different experiences who will help broaden your worldview.
+There’s an atmosphere of community and collaboration among the student body, and professors and faculty will be there to help nurture and guide you throughout your college education.

 5. Diversity

-HBCUs do primarily serve African American students, but that doesn’t mean you’re going to have a limited cultural experience.
-On the contrary, people from all over the world come to the United States to attend HBCUs, which results in diverse student bodies.
+HBCUs do primarily serve Black students, but that doesn’t mean you’re going to have a limited cultural experience.
+On the contrary, people from all over the world come to the United States to attend HBCUs, which results in diverse student bodies and showcases the dedication students of other cultures have to respect, value, and support Black history and communities.

 6. Empowerment